kaisersuzaku/order_service_nosql/README.md

 4. Add new document on 'product' (fill code and stock field)
 5. run service using go run main.go on service directory or build it's executable file first.
 6. hit : curl -X POST -d '{"id":"somegeneratedidfrommongodbdocument", "qty":1}' http://localhost:7789/order-product
+7. To use hitter to test api : go to folder 'cmd' then 'go run main.go id loop'.
+For Example : 'go run main.go 60a8921abea0d20007330b9b 20'.
+Please change the args id using document id generated from your mongodb and loop with some positive integer.